pipedrive/dependabot-deploy-action/README.md

 #### deployOnlyInWorkingHours

 If true then deploy will be skipped if the PR is created outside of working hours".
-Default `true`
+Default `true`.
+Working hours are defined as Monday-Friday 07:00 - 16:59

 #### timezone